privacyperfect-data-importer/.github/HANDOVER.md

     - Extract the contents of the provided project zip file.

 2. **Run:**
-    - Locate and run the executable file named "PrivacyPerfectDataImporter Setup <version>.exe".
+    - Locate and run the executable file named "PrivacyPerfectDataImporter Setup &lt;version&gt;.exe".

 ## Backend (NestJS with Docker):